TLCFEM/suanPan-manual/docs/Example/Structural/Dynamics/dynamic-analysis-of-a-portal-frame.md

-# [★★☆☆☆] Dynamic Analysis of A Portal Frame
+# [★★☆☆☆] Dynamic Analysis of a Portal Frame

-A portal frame is analyzed using viscous damper as energy dissipater.
+A portal frame is analyzed using viscous damper as energy dissipator.

 The model script can be downloaded. [dynamic-analysis-of-a-portal-frame.zip](dynamic-analysis-of-a-portal-frame.zip)